-Fog Island is a 1945 American mystery-suspense film with horror overtones directed by Terry O. Morse from a screenplay by Pierre Gendron, based on the 1937 play Angel Island by Bernadine Angus.
-It stars George Zucco, Lionel Atwill, and Jerome Cowan.
+Fog Island is a 1945 American mystery-suspense film with horror overtones directed by Terry O. Morse from a screenplay written by Pierre Gendron.
+It is based on the 1937 play Angel Island by Bernadine Angus.
+The PRC movie stars George Zucco, Lionel Atwill, Jerome Cowan, Veda Ann Borg and Sharon Douglas.
+Leon Fromkess was the producer.

 In 1956, Terry O. Morse directed the additional American scenes for the US release of Godzilla, King of the Monsters!